How To Get From Haneda Airport To Shinjuku (Quickest & Cheapest!)

-Haneda Airport has a monorail which stops at the International Terminal, Terminal 1 and Terminal 2 before going onto Hamamatsuchō where you can connect to a commuter train.
+Haneda Airport has a monorail that stops at the International Terminal, Terminal 1 and Terminal 2 before going onto Hamamatsuchō where you can connect to a commuter train.

 You will find that the entrance to the monorail is clearly signposted in the arrivals hall of each terminal.

 Single tickets for the monorail cost 490 yen and can be purchased from one of the vending machines at the entrance.
 You’ll be required to present your ticket or travel card at the turnstile for it to open.

 Consider purchasing a Suica or Pasmo IC card if you are planning on doing a lot of travelling by train during your visit to Tokyo (I recommend it as the most affordable and convenient way to explore the city) then you’ll benefit from discounts.

 Monorail trains leave every 5 minutes and the journey takes between 10 and 15 minutes.
 Upon arriving at Hamamatsuchō you’ll be able to change onto the JR Yamanote Line.
 From there it’s just 10 stops to Shinjuku which will take around 20 minutes.